 Protect and promote orchard sites: Implement measures to safeguard known orchard locations.
 Work with local nature groups to monitor these sites and develop guided walks during flowering seasons to raise awareness.
+Run practical orchard management workshops to train community members.
 Install informational signs explaining the importance of these orchards and why they are unique to educate the community.